-In line with University's Welsh Language Policy, students are entitled to submit their assessments in Welsh.
+In line with University's Welsh Language Policy, students are entitled to submit their Assessments in Welsh.
 The programme however will be delivered through the medium of English.
-A Welsh speaking personal tutor is available to students who require this.
+A welsh speaking personal tutor is available for students who require this.